pvsr/qbpm/README.md

- - MacOS: For command-line only usage, the pip command above is sufficient, but if you would like to set qbpm as the default browser app, first clone this repository, then install platypus by running `brew install playtpus`, and finally install the app by running `platypus -P qbpm.platypus /Applications/qbpm.app` inside the cloned repository.
+ - MacOS: For command-line only usage, the pip command above is sufficient, but if you would like to set qbpm as the default browser app, first clone this repository, then install platypus by running `brew install playtpus`, and finally install the app by running `platypus -P contrib/qbpm.platypus /Applications/qbpm.app` inside the cloned repository.
 You should then be able to select qbpm as your default browser under: System Preferences
    \> General > Default web browser.
 Note that there is currently [an